There is good and bad news when dealing with Progressive in a car accident case. In this article, you will hear both the good and the bad.

 After initially refusing, Progressive paid me the $10,000 UIM insurance limits.
 I settled the entire personal injury case for $210,000.

 A car passenger claimed that an accident caused or aggravated a herniated disc.
 The passenger had a lower back fusion surgery.
+Below is what a back fusion surgery looks like.

 Progressive insured the car that hit him.
 They paid $50,000 of the settlement.